Life & Culture

 and literally hundreds more.

-With 33 varsity sports teams, MIT is the largest DIII athletics program in the nation.
-MIT student-athletes have earned 156 Academic All-American citations, the most of any DIII school in the nation.
-About one in five MIT students participates in varsity athletics.
+With 33 varsity sports teams, MIT is the largest Division III program in the nation.
+MIT student-athletes have earned 250 Academic All-America citations, the most of any DIII school in the nation.
+About one in five MIT students participate in varsity athletics.

-For students who want to stay active but who don't wish to participate in varsity athletics, there are also 30 club teams, and 23 intramural sports with over 1,000 teams.
+For students who want to stay active but who don't wish to participate in varsity athletics, there are also 30+ club teams, and 18 intramural sports.
 Whether you're a potential Olympic contender or if this is the first time you've ever thrown a frisbee, you will have an opportunity to exercise your body.
-In fact, MIT has 10 athletic facilities and 26 acres of playing fields, and the Zesiger Center gymnasium was named the best in Boston by the local CBS affiliate.
+In fact, MIT has 10 athletic facilities and 26 acres of playing fields, and the Zesiger Center gymnasium.

 Traditions & Residential Life